Shirley R. Klein Kleppe

 So what was I doing in those years between Arizona to Oklahoma and back to Arizona?
 Teaching, painting, and winning national shows!

-As for photography, we are very much into this, especially on African safari.
-We use the Canon 5D Mark Three and the Sony AR7II bodies; Canon EF lenses: 70-200mm 2.8 L IS USM; 100-400mm 4.5 L IS; 300mm 2.8 L IS II; 24-105mm 4.0 L IS USM; Sony Lenses: 72mm Zeiss Distagon FE 1.4 ZA T*; 55-210mm E 4.5-6.3; Metabones Adapter, Lense On, Manfrotto MMCOMPACT monopod.
+Canon R bodies and Sony AR7II bodies; Canon EF lenses: 70-200mm 2.8 L IS USM; 100-400mm 4.5 L IS; 300mm 2.8 L IS II; 24-105mm 4.0 L IS USM; Sony Lenses: 72mm Zeiss Distagon FE 1.4 ZA T*; 55-210mm E 4.5-6.3; Metabones Adapter, Lense On!, Manfrotto MMCOMPACT monopod.